Cray-HPE/docs-csm/operations/boot_orchestration/Troubleshoot_UAN_Boot_Issues.md

 ### PXE Issues

 Most failures to PXE are the result of misconfigured network switches and/or BIOS settings.
 The UAN must PXE boot over the Node Management Network \(NMN\) and the switches must be configured to allow connectivity to the NMN.
-The cable for the NMN must be connected to the first port of the OCP card on HPE DL325 and DL385 servers or to the first port of the built-in LAN-On-Motherboard \(LOM\) on Gigabyte servers.
+The cable for the NMN must be connected to the first port of the OCP card on HPE DL325 and DL385 nodes or to the first port of the built-in LAN-On-Motherboard \(LOM\) on Gigabyte nodes.

 ### Initrd \(Dracut\) Issues